sabuhish/fastapi-mail/docs/index.md

 ## Writing unittests using Fastapi-Mail
 Fastapi mails allows you to write unittest for your application without sending emails to non existent email address by mocking the email to be sent.
-To mock sending out mails, set the suppress configuraton to true.
+To mock sending out mails, set the suppress configuration to true.
 Suppress send defaults to False to prevent mocking within applications.

 ## Support for Reply-To header is added